 Other forms of divination are palmistry, dream interpretation and astrology.
 Diviners of similar kinds include the many types of media who may communicate with the dead (necromancy process) as well as crystal gazers, dream interpreters, and diviners by automatic writing.

 Like the other peoples of the world, the Yoruba employ various systems.
 Of all the methods of divination employed by the Yoruba, Ifa divination is considered the most reliable, and the most popular means of divination.

-Ifa divination is both a body of knowledge and a system of social, emotional, pathological control, employing relevant historical and mythological precedents contained in the special divinatory verses to be recited, chanted or song by the Babalawo. lfa divination is the most complex system of divination both in its repertoire of verses and in its range of applications.
-To the Yoruba, divination or consultation with the supreme divinity (Orunmila) is of crucial spiritual importance.
+Ifa divination is both a body of knowledge and a system of social, emotional, pathological control, employing relevant historical and mythological precedents contained in the special divinatory verses to be recited, chanted, or song by the Babalawo. lfa divination is the most complex system of divination both in its repertoire of verses and in its range of applications.
+To the Yoruba, divination, or consultation with the supreme divinity (Orunmila) is of crucial spiritual importance.
 The oral tradition emphasizes the part played by Orunmila is guiding the destiny of man and divinities.
-One reason given for his intimate knowledge of matters affecting man’s destiny is that Orunmila is present when man is being created.
+One reason given for his intimate knowledge of matters affecting man’s destiny is that Orunmila is present when a man is being created.
 Therefore he knows all the secrets of human beings and thus he can reveal what one has destined and if the destiny is an unfortunate one, Orunmila can prescribe remedies to avert the misfortune.
 This is why Orunmila is being described as Elerii-ipin (the witness of destiny or lot), ‘Obirikiti A-pa-ojo-iku-da’ (the great one, who alters the date of death).

 Ifa divination is operated by means of the configuration called Odu.
 In the Ifa corpus are as many as 256 possibilities (16 principal and 240 minor Odu) each containing mythological stories which the Babalawo narrates in the process of divination.